Do you start your day with good intentions--and what seems like firm resolve--only to be derailed by chocolate or bread by midday?

-Week #3: Coaching session #3; Learn about hacking your cravings, chow to make the “Magic Plate” that balances food types to help you feel nourished and satisfied; and, understanding detox.
+Week #3: Start your No-Added-Sugar Challenge, and learn about hacking your cravings, how to make the “Magic Plate” that balances food types to help you feel nourished and satisfied; and, understanding detox.

-Week #4: Coaching session #4; Learn All About Carbs, how they affect you and how much you need
+Week #4: Learn All About Carbs, how they affect you and how much you need.

-Week #5: Coaching session #5 Learn about the sugar industry, and how marketing and government policies have led to this situation where 74% of food in the supermarket has added sugar in it.
+Week #5: Learn about the sugar industry, and how marketing and government policies have led to this situation where 74% of food in the supermarket has added sugar in it.

 I’m afraid to say, the cost of inaction is NOT just a few extra pounds.
 Even just 10 extra pounds around your belly (known as visceral fat to scientists) is linked to poor health outcomes.

 - Diabetes, with the loss of freedom and being on medication the rest of your life.
 Or worse, blindness or amputation of a limb.

 - Heart disease.
 Triple bypass anyone?
 My neighbor just had one after years of proudly saying “I have a wicked sweet tooth.